peterlewandowski/pl-portfolio-monorepo/apps/frontend-mentor/sunnyside-agency/README.md

             </div>
 ```

-#### Implemented a custom hook `useClickOutside` to handle closing of mobileNav menu on click/touch outside of the menu element
+#### - Implemented a custom hook `useClickOutside` to handle closing of mobileNav menu on click/touch outside of the menu element:

 ```tsx
 import { useCallback, useEffect, useRef, useState } from "react";